 Among those that already have diabetes, e-learning courses have been found to be very effective at teaching participants about their disease and how to best manage it so that they avoid costly hospital stays and complications.
 According to an article published in Corporate Wellness Magazine, “unlike traditional classes, online learning is reasonably priced and allows for group price reductions…[participants] can receive interactive skill practice and learning with all of the tools and support needed to defeat pre-diabetes, type 2 diabetes and metabolic syndrome from the convenience of their own homes.”

 The issue with implementing a program such as this for your employees – especially if you are a small business owner – is that these types of programs aren’t always offered to you, and even if they are, they usually come at a price that completely defeats the purpose (not so much for your employees, but for you if you were hoping that you would see a return on investment!)
-However, if you partner with the human resource professionals at a Professional Employer Organization (PEO), can use their combined purchasing power to offer you a wider range of health and wellness program offerings, all at a price that makes the most sense.
+However, if you partner with the human resource professionals at a Professional Employer Organization (PEO), you can use their combined purchasing power to offer you a wider range of health and wellness program offerings, all at a price that makes the most sense.

 To learn more about wellness programs, click here.